Kenneth M. Pollack: Career

 He has served in a variety of roles in government.
 From 1988 until 1995, he was an analyst on Iraqi and Iranian military issues for the Central Intelligence Agency.
 He spent a year as Director for Near East and South Asian Affairs with the United States National Security Council.
 In 1999, he rejoined the NSC as the Director for Persian Gulf Affairs.
 He also served two stints as a professor with the National Defense University.

 Outside of government, he worked for the Brookings Institution as the director of research at its Saban Center for Middle East Policy.
 He previously worked for the Council of Foreign Relations as their director of national security studies.
 He has also written seven books, the first two of which were published in 2002.
-His first monograph, Arabs at War, examined the foreign policy of six Arab nations in the years between World War II and the Persian Gulf War.
+His first monograph, Arabs at War: Military Effectiveness 1948-1991, advanced reasons as to why Arab states had been so continuously unsuccessful at fighting Israel between World War II and the Persian Gulf War.

+He currently is an adjunct professor in the Security Studies Program of Georgetown's Walsh School of Foreign Service.